 Work collaboratively toward public awareness of the risks associated with HABs to people, pets, livestock and wildlife.

 Membership in the CCHAB Network is open to any individual or organization actively dealing with, or interested in, HABs.
-The CCHAB Network includes federal, state and local agencies, environmental laboratories, waterbody managers, public health agencies, Tribes, stakeholders and end-users (such as ranchers, fisherman, veterinarians, and wildlife rescue groups), scientific researchers, and non-governmental organizations affected by HABs.
+The CCHAB Network includes federal, state, Tribes and local agencies, environmental laboratories, waterbody managers, public health agencies, stakeholders and end-users (such as ranchers, fishermen, veterinarians, and wildlife rescue groups), scientific researchers, and non-governmental organizations affected by HABs.
 Agencies that have key assessment, management, monitoring, or restoration programs are encouraged to participate in the CCHAB Network and its subcommittees (see section below).
 Members are expected to not only “represent” the mandates and vision of their agencies, but to serve as liaisons between their agencies and the CCHAB Network.
 As such, they should promote the objectives of the CCHAB Network within their agencies.
+The quarterly meetings are open to viewing by the public.

 Membership Responsibilities